LuMiSxh/Kaigai/docs/architecture/accuracy-mode.md

 - `accuracy_max_total_delay_ms = 5_000`;
 - `accuracy_min_speech_ms = 700`.

-## Correction acceptance
+## When a correction is allowed

-`large-v3` is not automatically trusted.
+Large v3 is not automatically right.
 Accept a correction only when:

 - candidate is non-empty;
 - no hallucination/repetition/artifact gate trips;